Reading Time: 13 min read

 ┌──(kali㉿kali)-[~]└─$ sqlite3 Audit.dbSQLite version 3.42.0 2023-05-16 12:36:15Enter ".help" for usage hints.sqlite> .tablesDeletedUserAudit Ldap Misc

-sqlite> .schemaCREATE TABLE IF NOT EXISTS "Ldap" ( "Id" INTEGER PRIMARY KEY AUTOINCREMENT, "uname" TEXT, "pwd" TEXT, "domain" TEXT);CREATE TABLE sqlite_sequence(name,seq);CREATE TABLE IF NOT EXISTS "Misc" ( "Id" INTEGER PRIMARY KEY AUTOINCREMENT, "Ext1" TEXT, "Ext2" TEXT);CREATE TABLE IF NOT EXISTS "DeletedUserAudit" ( "Id" INTEGER PRIMARY KEY AUTOINCREMENT, "Username" TEXT, "Name" TEXT, "DistinguishedName" TEXT);sqlite>
+sqlite> .schemaCREATE TABLE IF NOT EXISTS "Ldap" ( "Id" INTEGER PRIMARY KEY AUTOINCREMENT, "uname" TEXT, "pwd" TEXT, "domain" TEXT);CREATE TABLE sqlite_sequence(name,seq);CREATE TABLE IF NOT EXISTS "Misc" ( "Id" INTEGER PRIMARY KEY AUTOINCREMENT, "Ext1" TEXT, "Ext2" TEXT);CREATE TABLE IF NOT EXISTS "DeletedUserAudit" ( "Id" INTEGER PRIMARY KEY AUTOINCREMENT, "Username" TEXT, "Name" TEXT, "DistinguishedName" TEXT);sqlite>Using this knowledge I query the Ldap table.

 sudo apt install wine64wine dnSpy.exe